rystoli/afniGLMprep/README.md

+# note:
+need to implement argument for event length

 # afniGLMprep
 afniGLMprep is python code which prepares and runs GLMs on neuroimaging data stored in the [BIDS format](http://bids.neuroimaging.io/).
 This is done via AFNI's 3dDeconvolve function. *For the record, it works great with [fmriprep](https://github.com/poldracklab/fmriprep)!*